QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

    .. code-block:: console

-      SPRINGDAMPK = 0.05
+      0.05	SPRINGDAMPK

-   This applies proportional damping to the force-displacement relationship, where damping coefficients are calculated as :math:`D_i = \text{SPRINGDAMPK} \cdot K_i`.
+   This applies proportional damping to the force-displacement relationship, where damping coefficients are calculated as :math:`D_i = \mathrm{SPRINGDAMPK} \cdot K_i`.

 .. admonition:: Caution: Correctly Integrating Force Values
    :class: important

    Typically, the resistance force in p-y curves is expressed in terms of force per unit pile length (:math:`\frac{N}{m}`).
 Since the spring elements in QBlade act on the nodes of a member, the force values defined in the :code:`NLSPRINGDAMPERS` table must be integrated according to the length of the associated member.

 P-Y Curve Hysteresis
 ^^^^^^^^^^^^^^^^^^^^